 ✥ ✥ ✥

-The Scrum Team has defined their Sprint Goal and are focusing on achieving it.
-Issues that are reported are put on an issue list because the developers are busy with other tasks, and shouldn’t be interrupted.
-Issues that arrive might be considered low priority, and it’s nice to have a place to put them.
-If others (e.g. testers, users) find issues, issue reports and lists give them a convenient way of logging the issues.
+In a Sprint the Scrum Team members have defined their Sprint Goal and are focusing on achieving it.
+Issues that are reported are put on an issue list because the developers who worked on the PBI are busy with other tasks, and shouldn’t be interrupted.
+Issues that arrive might also be considered to have low priority, and it’s nice to have a place to put them.
+Issue reports and lists give people a convenient way of logging the issues.
 But it's easy for developers to leave them on the issue report list.
-(Maybe they hope that if they leave them there long enough, they will go away.).
-Such a list introduces waste and inconvenience to users..
+(Maybe they hope that if they leave them there long enough, they will go away.)
+Such a list introduces waste and inconvenience to users.
 Each issue has to be handled at least twice, once when it arrives, and later when it is fixed.
 Issue lists are generally prioritized, but how do their priorities match against the priorities of development items?
 Keeping separate lists causes this question to be revisited constantly.
 This creates work and causes context switching for the developers.
-The longer an issue sits before it is fixed, the greater chance there is of losing information about the bug, how to reproduce it, and how to fix it.
-If issues are allowed to sit on an issue list, further development might even depend on the bugs, making them that much more difficult to fix.
+The longer an issue sits before it is fixed, the greater chance there is of losing information about the issue, how to reproduce it, and how to fix it.
+If issues are allowed to sit on an issue list, further development might even depend on the issues, making them that much more difficult to fix.

 Written issue reports are designed to capture the problem, but they often miss important information, especially about how to reproduce the issue.
 The original finder of the issue may forget, or worse, no longer be available.
-And good issue reports take time and effort to write.
-Issue lists tend to grow.
-If they are allowed to get large, it virtually ensures that the lowest priority issues will never get fixed.
+And good issue reports take time and effort to write, both of which may be in short supply for a frustrated finder of an issue.
+Issue lists tend to grow with issues added faster than being resolved.
+If the lists are allowed to get large, it virtually ensures that the lowest priority issues will never get fixed (creating a FISH queue, First In Still Here).
 Issue lists usually contain user-visible issues.
-This creates the possibility that another user finds the issue.
-If the user writes an issue report, you have duplicates, and managing duplicate issues is simply messy.
+This creates the possibility that another user finds the issue as well.
+If the second user writes an issue report, you have duplicates, and managing duplicate issues is simply messy.
 And a user who finds a known issue is needlessly inconvenienced.

 In short, to defer issue fixing is to borrow against your future velocity.
 This puts the team in debt to the product in that the team owes the product work.
 We call this technical debt.
 And it gains interest over time!